sngweizhi/Mbti-e/README.md

   - Add 5 minutes to speak with celeb function?
   - Add disable sendpic function when in chat?
   - Change /setup to settings.
+  - Add daily check in rewards
+  - Add dice for GACHA
   - Add invite links for invite-only access
+  - Add in ban reason and text to contact admin for appeal.
 - edit setting of icebreaker does not show up as 'set complete' Add to Help: For reporting make sure that either report during active chat or report before starting a new chat.
   Purpose (add to start): purpose of the bot is to increase exposure of ppl to MBTI and see how well MBTI ties in. get feedback whether it works. if it does, create a real mobile app and promote MBTI matching for relationships/friendships